rbrick/shortener/README.md

 shortener
 =========

-A dead simple url shortener written in Go.
+A dead simple url shortener written in Go & uses Redis for the database.